Rural Electronics Recycling Grants - Grants to Hold Collection Events

 Overview

-To apply, applicants must submit a complete response addressing the Program Objectives, Priorities, and Applicant Tasks using the provided format, including a Grant Application Cover Sheet, Completed Budget Form, Detailed Timeline, and Organizational Charts.
-Proposals must be submitted by email to the Recycling Unit by the deadline.
-This is a reimbursement-based opportunity; costs must be incurred and paid for prior to reimbursement.
+To apply, applicants must submit a complete response addressing the Program Objectives, Priorities, and Applicant Tasks using the format and attachments provided in the RFP (including Proposal Worksheet, Budget Form, Timeline, and Organizational Charts) by the deadline.

 Show More